 Conditions We Screen

-Connected Mind® with Fast Check® screens for six mental health conditions simultaneously in approximately one minute — plus a suicidality risk assessment after every screening.
+Connected Mind® with Fast Check® screens for six mental health conditions simultaneously in approximately one minute.

 Rather than picking a single screener and hoping you chose right, Connected Mind casts a wide net across the conditions that most commonly co-occur in primary care.
-When any condition screens positive, targeted Standardized Assessment Modules (SAMs) launch automatically.
+When a condition is triggered, targeted Standardized Assessment Modules (SAMs) launch automatically.
+A suicidality risk assessment is administered after every full test, regardless of the condition tested.

 Depression